liyanhrxy/connect/docs/methods/stellarSignTransaction.md

 * `transaction` - *obligatory* `Object` type of [StellarTransaction](../../src/js/types/stellar.js#L129)

 ### Stellar SDK compatibility
-`stellar-sdk` is not a part of `trezor-connect` repository.
+`stellar-sdk` is not a part of `@onekeyhq/connect` repository.
-To transform `StellarSDK.Transaction` object into `TrezorConnect.StellarTransaction` object copy [this plugin](../../src/js/plugins/stellar/plugin.js) into your project.
+To transform `StellarSDK.Transaction` object into `OneKeyConnect.StellarTransaction` object copy [this plugin](../../src/js/plugins/stellar/plugin.js) into your project.
 ```javascript
 import StellarSDK from 'stellar-sdk';
 import transformTrezorTransaction from '<path-to-plugin>/index.js';